peterso/robotlearningblock/README.md

 ![RobothonTaskBoard2023.png](/assets/images/TrialProtocol2023.jpg)

-As part of the competition, teams were challenged to demonstrate the manipulation skills of their robot platform on an e-waste object of their choice in the "Bring-Your-Won-Device (BYOD) Challenge".
+As part of the competition, teams were challenged to demonstrate the manipulation skills of their robot platform on an e-waste object of their choice in the "Bring-Your-Own-Device (BYOD) Challenge".
 Below are some examples of the successful demonstrations.

 ![Robothon-BYOD-Demos.png](/assets/images/Robothon-BYOD-Demos.png)